 Diagnosing chronic bronchitis is much easier than chronic cough.
 Just remember, if you think you may have bronchitis, talk to your doctor and then go see your primary care physician.

-There are many different causes of bronchitis.
-There are many of them that can be treated, but there are many that can not be cured.
+There are many of them that can be treat properly, but there are many that can not be cured.
 What Are the Causes of Bronchitis?

 Bronchitis is a bacterial infection in the bronchi and airways.
-Bronchitis can be treated and even cured.
+Bronchitis can be treated well and even cure on time.

-- Chronic Bronchitis – this is caused by numerous different causes.
+This is cause by numerous different causes.
 Some of these causes include smoking, diseases, viruses, tumors, fungi, and bacteria.

-- Environmental Causes – this refers to air pollutants that we breathe in and around us on a day- to-day basis.
+This refers to air pollutants that we breathe in and around us on a day-to-day basis.
 This includes dust, smoke, chemicals, and other substances that we cannot see, smell, or taste, but we need to breathe to survive.